 Ward 5 News

-Vice-Mayor Richard Fimbres and the City of Tucson Department of Transportation (TDOT) will unveil a new pedestrian crossing on Bilby Road, just west of Campbell Avenue at Sunnyside High School on Tuesday, January 15, 2019.
-The ribbon-cutting event will take place at 11 a.m. at the new crosswalk on Bilby Road next to Sunnyside High School.
+Vice-Mayor Richard Fimbres and the City of Tucson Department of Transportation (TDOT) unveiled a new pedestrian crossing on Bilby Road, just west of Campbell Avenue at Sunnyside High School on Tuesday, January 15 with a ribbon-cutting ceremony.

 Vice Mayor Richard Fimbres and the Ward 5 staff want to wish you and your families a safe and Happy Thanksgiving.
 The Ward 5 Council Office will be closed Thursday, November 22 and Friday, November 23.
 If you have questions or need to deal with an issue on Friday, November 23, please call the City Clerk’s Office (520) 791-4213.

 Vice Mayor Richard Fimbres asked Tim Thomure, Tucson Water Director questions about the water supply.
 What follows is the responses Vice Mayor Fimbres received from Thomure.

 VICE MAYOR RICHARD FIMBRES TO JOIN LOS AMIGOS TECHNOLOGY ACADEMY STUDENTS TO KICK-OFF WALK-TO-SCHOOL INITIATIVE